Omega-3s Might Actually Help Your Brain Grow New Cells

 At super high doses, omega-3s can have a blood-thinning effect, so if you’re on blood thinners or have a bleeding disorder, talk to your doctor first.

 Also, if you’re allergic to fish or shellfish, go with an algae-based DHA supplement instead.
-Zak has a shellfish allergy, so we use this one!
+Zak has a shellfish allergy, so we use this one for him!

 🐟 Salmon